dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3375: Respect for personal choices in sexual matters is vital.
+### T3375: Everyone has the right to their own sexual choices without judgment.

 |Support|
 |---|